Vomiting is only a symptom, not a disease in itself.

 There are many different diseases and disease processes that can cause vomiting in dogs.
 When your dog is vomiting persistently or severely, successful treatment relies on finding the cause.

 Gastrointestinal causes of vomiting in dogs

-There are many diseases that affect that gastrointestinal (GI) tract that can cause your dog to vomit.
+Many diseases affecting the gastrointestinal (GI) tract can cause your dog to vomit.
 These diseases range from mild and self-limiting in their nature to life-threatening.
-They may be accompanied by other symptoms such as diarrhea, lack of appetite, dehydration and more depending on the individual disease and severity of the illness.

 Commonly encountered causes of GI vomiting include: